EduardoMelao/coreL2/README.md

 L2 layer for POC of 5G-RANGE project

 ## 1. Prerequisites
-Operational System: Ubuntu 18.04 LTS
+ - Operational System: Ubuntu 18.04 LTS

-Ubuntu packages: `sudo apt-get install libboost-all-dev cmake`
+ - Ubuntu packages: `$ sudo apt-get install libboost-all-dev cmake`
+ - On BS, execute: `$ sudo sysctl net.ipv4.ip_forward = 1` to turn on IP forwarding

 ## 2. Stub of PHY layer
 StubPHY was built to support tests during MAC development.
 Its communication is based on UDP sockets between different machines under the same subnetwork, that is, the physical link is replaced by an Ethernet link with IPv4 packets.